Chapter 11

 Arnold Renderer Plugin

 Arnold is built for heavy-duty animation and VFX.
-If your project has complex lighting, tons of geometry, or tricky characters, Arnold handles it with ease.
+If the project has complex lighting, tons of geometry, or tricky characters, Arnold handles it with ease.
 Big studios trust it when they need cinematic results — and tight deadlines don’t hurt.

 Final Render